Penzance to Marazion

 The kids use this time to ask a million questions about everything and anything.

 The view of Mount’s Bay from here is a family favorite, especially on clear days when St Michael’s Mount is in full view.
+We got lucky as the weather was perfect this time.

 Long Rock Beach